I-like-PhysiX/project/Readme.md

 8.) terminal: npm install

+9.) delete the components directory in the project directory, copy the necessary code to the right place

-9.) terminal npm run serve
+10.) terminal npm run serve